 Hotel Supreme, Beach Road This is one of the best budget hotels in Vishakhaptnam is located on the opposite end of Beach Road from The Park.
 It has modern and spacious rooms, some of which have sea views.
 The breakfast buffet is basic but good, the shipyard is walking distance, and it’s an excellent option for a beachfront stay without breaking the bank.

-Kailasagiri Hill: Once you’ve had your fill of the beach, cable car it up to one of the best tourist places in Vishakhapatnam, Kailasagiri Hill.
-This hill is a must visit for fantastic sunset views, some of the best things to see in Visakhapatnam.
-The park up on the hill has a play area for kids, a toy train, sculpture park and walking paths.
+Once you've had your fill of the beach, cable car it up to one of the best tourist places in Vishakhapatnam, Kailasagiri Hill.
+This hill is a must-visit for fantastic sunset views, some of the best things to see in Visakhapatnam.
+The park on the mountain has a play area for kids, a toy train, a sculpture park and walking paths.

-Bavikonda and Thotlakonda: Full of history, the coast of Andhra Pradesh has an exciting mix of Buddhist, Dutch and Hindu monuments and heritage sites.
-The oldest is the Buddhist Complex of Bavikonda and Thotlakonda, north of the city, which was inhabited by monks from 3BC to around 3AD, and is a well laid out excavation site.
+Full of history, the coast of Andhra Pradesh has an exciting mix of Buddhist, Dutch and Hindu monuments and heritage sites.
+The oldest is the Buddhist Complex of Bavikonda and Thotlakonda, north of the city, which monks inhabited from 3BC to around 3AD, and is a well laid out excavation site.
 Head further north to explore the old Dutch settlement at Bheemli Beach, of which the old Dutch cemetery remains intact, with beautiful looking tombstones and a lighthouse from 1861.
-The beach itself is fascinating with statues of mermaids and goddesses and an oversized head of the Buddha strewn across the sand.
+The beach itself is fascinating, with statues of mermaids and goddesses and an oversized head of the Buddha strewn across the sand.

-Bojjannakonda and Lingalakonda: The other set of beautiful ancient Buddhist sites lies 40km south of the city.
+The other beautiful ancient Buddhist sites lies 40km south of the city.
 Monks used Bojjannakonda and Lingalakonda from the 2nd to the 9th century AD, and they are made up of rock-cut caves, stupas, ruins of monastery structures and remains of statues of the Buddha.
 Climb to the top of the caves to get some fantastic views of the surrounding countryside and checkered rice fields.